rob-myers/rob-myers.github.io/docs/various.md

 ### Detail

 - The company is again Militech.
 The military research project is _Sensory Experiences in Intermediate States_.
 They use clones.
-A clone lacks a mind, and must be synced to their originator.
+A clone lacks "direction", and must be synced to their originator.
 They study three intermediate states:
   - Awake (Clone studies)
   - Dream (Induced clone lucid dreams)
   - Death (Induced clone death and resuscitation).
 - How it all goes wrong.
   - By experiencing death many times, the test subjects become expert meditators.
 They investigate the _dull lights_ (see Bardo Thodol) and continually escape the respective realms via resuscitation.
-  - Repeated _karmic reversal_ alerts these other realms.
+  - Repeated _karmic reversal_ alerts the other realms.
 They create a _karmic self loop_ by killing an originator while her clone is being resuscitated.
-It provides a bridge between the realms.
+It provides the first bridge between the realms.
   - This event is the precursor to _The Night Land_.
 - The research base AI will help you escape.
 The AI is also trying to save the other personnel and test subjects.
-You must work together.
+You must work with the AI.
 - Minimap view because you are blind.
-Your blindness protects you against those that have been unleashed, because you cannot "see" your fears.
+Your blindness partially protects you against the "unleashed", because you cannot "see" your fears.
 You can still hear (represented via text, possibly sound).
 - The weapons are batons, tasers, handguns, lasers, security turrets.
 There are also various visualisation/concentration techniques.

 The _Bardo Thodol_ says: